-Supply chain due diligence

-Before we start a collaboration, business partners must agree to comply with our Code of Conduct and ensure that their supply chain meets our sub-contracting requirements.
+Supply chain due diligenceCode of ConductOur a fair co Organ prohiBefore we start a collaboration, business partners must agree to comply with our Code of Conduct and ensure that their supply chain meets our sub-contracting requirements.
 This commitment is made when the supplier signs an agreement.
 We also check their legal documentation to ensure that requirements are fulfilled.
 In risk countries, we follow up with visits and audits.
 In the manufacturing industry the challenge is mainly non-transparency practices, e.g. double bookkeeping and complex supply chains.
-An important role for us as a brand is to act as a guiding and supportive force regarding implementing sustainability projects at the supplier level.

-Overview of audited factories during 2021:
+An important role for us as a brand is to act as a guiding and supportive force regarding implementing sustainability projects at the supplier level.To resocial interv the le thirdby interv the le thirdby intervOverview of audited factories during 2021:Doverview of audited factories during 2021:Doverview

-Country Number of facto- ries Meet the requirement Not audited Improvement needed
+Country Number of Meet the Not Improvement

+factories requirement audited needed

 Bangladesh 3 3 0 0

 China 9 8 1 0

 Greece + Bulgaria 1 1 0 0

 India 30 29 0 1

 Indonesia 2 2 0 0

 Turkey 4 4 0 0

 Vietnam 1 1 0 0